jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 _Game of Thrones went from great to horrible because the characters became more important than the story.
 Every fan felt this transition and was saddened by it.
 But we (including me) kept watching, which is why this picture shows the change from a majical product, to a dark majic one._

 Rousseau explained how society goes through classic, selfish, and spectacle stories as we develop through ages.
 When we start a new era, it's like watching the first years of the sitcom.
-Everyone in the cast is solving everyday problems, and the main characters have earned their spot by taking risks to try and solve community problems.
+Everyone in the cast is solving everyday problems.
+The main characters have earned their spot by taking risks to solve community problems.
 The followers are happy being part of a classic story.

 At the end of the age, the leaders are self-important.
 And the people are unhappy and only loyal out of habit.

 Thus, in short, Rousseau noticed how the classic story works to advance and help society, and the other two work to enrich the selfish artists and distract the masses.

-Darth Blockbuster isn't only named after the company or the DVD, but after the spectacle antagonists use to mask their unfair leadership that wants us to stay in the Industrial Age forever.
+With this in mind, Darth Blockbuster isn't only named after the company and the DVD.
+He's also named after the spectacle antagonists use to mask their unfair leadership that's keeping us in the Industrial Age forever.

 At that's the problem Techvolution has to solve with a click of a new philosophy.

-<div style='position:relative; padding-bottom:calc(47.25% + 44px)'><iframe src='https://gfycat.com/ifr/EnormousFavorableAustraliancurlew' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

-_We're not happy because we're not "being the cause."
-But, it's our right to feel the joy of majic as we play the game of civilization as player gods.
-Rousseau and Jefferson would definitely agree.
-Credit: [Wisecrack](https://www.youtube.com/watch?v=_Lngf3J8vN4).
-[Reader Mode.](https://gfycat.com/ifr/EnormousFavorableAustraliancurlew)_

 ## Clicking